Your work is to discover your work and then with all your heart to give yourself to it.

 Our career paths can change and shift suddenly.
 Some doors close, while other doors swing wide open, allowing us to take advantage of new opportunities and circumstances that could change our lives forever.

-This IQ Matrix and accompanying article delves into career exploration, helping you to prepare yourself to adapt to the changing conditions and circumstances that could potentially influence your career direction.
+This IQ Matrix and accompanying article delve into career exploration, helping you to prepare yourself to adapt to the changing conditions and circumstances that could potentially influence your career direction.

 We will delve into the following areas:

 - The research that you must conduct to stay on top of career/industry trends and changes.

 - How to review and plan for the future to help you accelerate your career prospects.